*Image courtesy of Pexels.com

 Hey there!
 If you're not a follower of Marie Forleo's and/or an alumni of her online business program called B-School, this post might not make much sense to you, lol.

 ...
 That said, everyone is, of course, welcome and encouraged to read.
-It's actually a good lesson for ALL online marketers, coaches, thought leaders, and, well, anyone who uses Facebook groups in their business.
+It's actually a good lesson for ALL online marketers, coaches, thought leaders, and, well, anyone who uses Facebook groups in their own business.

-So, here's the scoop:
+So, here's the scoop on the group: